fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 ##### Test server processing ServerAuthenticatorAttestationResponse structure

 * P-1 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for a valid MDS metadata, and check that server succeeds
-* F-1 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS who's hash can not be verified, and check that serve returns an error
+* F-1 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS whose hash cannot be verified, and check that server returns an error
-* F-2 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS who's status is set to USER_VERIFICATION_BYPASS, ATTESTATION_KEY_COMPROMISE, USER_KEY_REMOTE_COMPROMISE or USER_KEY_PHYSICAL_COMPROMISE, and check that serve returns an error
+* F-2 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS whose status is set to USER_VERIFICATION_BYPASS, ATTESTATION_KEY_COMPROMISE, USER_KEY_REMOTE_COMPROMISE or USER_KEY_PHYSICAL_COMPROMISE, and check that server returns an error
-* F-3 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS who's signature can not be verified, and check that serve returns an error
+* F-3 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS whose signature cannot be verified, and check that server returns an error
-* F-4 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS who's certificate chain can not be verified, and check that serve returns an error
+* F-4 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS whose certificate chain cannot be verified, and check that server returns an error
-* F-5 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS who's metadata service intermediate certificate is revoked, and check that serve returns an error
+* F-5 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS whose metadata service intermediate certificate is revoked, and check that server returns an error
-* F-6 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS who's metadata service leaf certificate is revoked, and check that serve returns an error
+* F-6 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation for metadata from MDS whose metadata service leaf certificate is revoked, and check that server returns an error